tctien342/needed-tools/README.md

     tags: ['DATA'], // Tag of this cache on CacheManager
     deps: ['DATA_1'], // Auto clear other tags when call this })
-  .now() // Bypass queue, call directly into axios .get<IAppData>();
+  .now() // Bypass queue, call directly into fetch .get<IAppData>();

 // Post method, high priority
 new APIQueueItem(`https://google.com.vn/${id}`).high().post({ name: 'SaintNo' });

-// Default APIQueueItem will use axios instance, if you want customize that instance, create an axios instance by your self then bind it: const axiosInstance = axios.create(); // Create your instance APIQueueItem.setApiInstance(axiosInstance); // Bind it
+// Default APIQueueItem will use fetch instance, if you want customize that instance, create an fetch instance by your self then bind it: const fetchInstance = fetch.create(); // Create your instance APIQueueItem.setApiInstance(fetchInstance); // Bind it
 ```

 #### Other `Tools`